FulminataXII/In-File-Search/README.md

 ## Some Comments
 Thanks for your attention to my first ever repo!  <br/>

 If you had the patience to look through at least some of my code and to comment any better implentation or about any issues in my code, Thank You!
-I'd love to learn somme good stuff from you. <br/>
+I'd love to learn some good stuff from you. <br/>

 I know there are probably a lot of things that you find which can be done better in this project.
 Taking your time to point out any one of them is also greatly appreciated.
 I will be updating the code, finetuning the features and resolving any bugs as per my convenience atleast till the foreseeable future or till I develop this to the extent I don't find any challenge or interest in going further, whichever is earlier. <br/>